Are you Pregnant? Considering Placing Your Baby for Adoption? We can help.

 Are you pregnant and thinking about giving up your child for adoption?
-Choosing to place your baby for adoption in Colorado is a brave choice and can be an empowering decision.
-You are probably facing a situation in which parenting your child — for whatever reason — isn’t an option.
+Firstly, choosing to place your baby for adoption in Colorado is a brave choice and can be an empowering decision.
+Likely, you are facing a situation in which parenting your child — for whatever reason — isn’t an option.
 This does not in any way mean you are giving up.
-Quite the opposite!
-It means you are taking control of your situation and providing an opportunity for your child.
+In brief, quite the opposite!
+Basically, it means you are taking control of your situation and providing a lifetime of opportunity for your child.

-You likely have questions and concerns regarding the adoption process: how adoption will work, how adoption will make you feel, and if you’re making the right decision.
+Secondly, you have questions and concerns regarding the adoption process: how adoption will work, how adoption will make you feel, and if you’re making the right decision.
 Adoption Choices of Colorado is here to help.
-We will provide information, resources, counseling, and full support through the adoption process.
-We also want you to understand that you are not giving up.
+For instance, we will provide information, resources, counseling, and full support through the adoption process.
+Not only providing you support, but also we want you to understand that you are not giving up.

 Am I Giving Up My Baby for Adoption?

 We want you to understand that you are not giving up when you place your baby for adoption.
 The terminology “giving up a baby” or “putting up a baby” dates back to the 1800’s.
 Adoption has changed dramatically since then!
 Adoption is a choice women make to place their baby with a forever family.
 A loving adoptive family.
 It’s a difficult but brave and loving choice.

 Similarly, wee use the language “give up” and “put up” only because it’s still the most commonly searched terms to help women considering adoption find adoption information and resources.
 Just because our website or blog uses these terms does not mean our adoption professionals believe in them nor use them lightly.
 We advocate Positive Adoption Language and encourage:

 It’s essential that we are careful what words we choose, because they have specific meanings.